paraskar22/my-portfolio-v2/README.md

 # Vaishali Paraskar - Portfolio Website

-A modern, interactive portfolio website showcasing my skills, projects, and experience as a Data Analyst.
+A modern, interactive portfolio website showcasing my skills, projects, and experience as a Full Stack Developer.
 Built with React, Three.js, and Tailwind CSS.

 ## 🚀 Features